-At magic hour, when the sun shines directly above and white cotton clouds roll by offering shade to the earth below, a girl lights a candle inside the St. Kyriaki Cathedral.
+At magic hour, when the sun shines directly above and white cotton clouds roll by offering shade to the earth below, a girl lights a candle inside the St. Nedelya Cathedral.
 A military officer after being anchored to the ground at the Office of the President Building for several hours can finally crack a smile, waiting to be relieved of his post during the changing of the guards.

-Somewhere in the city, church bells toll in unison with the call from muezzin.
+Somewhere in the city, church bells toll in unison with the call from the muezzin.
 Men huddle inside a mosque to pray, a few spill over on the street.
 Just as the quddāsa was about to start, an elderly woman clad in black stepped out of the nearby Jewish temple.
 Not far away, under the arches of the Chamber of Commerce building, a group of youngsters dance in robotic fashion to the upbeat tune of Korean pop music.

 In the outskirts of town, on a hilly suburb, Japanese tourists wait patiently to glimpse the 12th century frescoes inside the UNESCO world heritage Boyana church, while up in the Vitosha Mountains overlooking the sprawling city of Sofia, a man, ripe in his prime finally summons the courage and proposes to his childhood sweetheart.

 In a moody Balkan spring, I have taken a trip to Sofia, Bulgaria’s capital – a proud city emerging from the shadows after the fall of the Iron Curtain in 1989.
 Like most former satellite countries under the Soviet sphere of influence, Bulgaria didn’t escape its war time scars and the lingering memories still dwell in the landscape that hasn’t been swept away by time.